rug-compling/dact/cookbook/index.md

     //node[@lemma="drinken"]

 is very efficient because of the underlying index-mechanism of the database.
-For the compliated query the indexing scheme is not powerful enough.
+For the complicated query, the indexing scheme is not powerful enough.
 Query pipelines come to the rescue:

     //node[@lemma='drinken'] +|+ //node[%obj1_drinken%]